-Jacqui Pearse MBACP Counsellor and Psychotherapist
+Jacqui Pearse MBACP Counsellor, Psychotherapist and Couples Therapist

 I'm a BACP registered counsellor and psychotherapist based in central Bath, offering short or long term counselling, psychotherapy and CBT to individuals (aged 16+) and couples.

 I have experience of working with a wide range of issues, including depression, anxiety, panic attacks, OCD, eating disorders, loss/bereavement, trauma, workplace/career problems and so on.
 I have particular interests in working with relationship difficulties; issues with identity or sense of self (including relating to neurodiversity/autism spectrum); eating disorders; and the long-term effects of emotional abuse, neglect or trauma in childhood.

 Very often, though, people come to therapy with a general sense that life isn't quite right, rather than a specific issue: perhaps you might be feeling a bit empty or lost, or generally overwhelmed by the demands of your life.
 I provide a warm and supportive environment in which we can explore whatever is concerning you, and help you identify new perspectives and possibilities.

 Diploma in Humanistic and Integrative Counselling, Bath Centre for Psychotherapy and Counselling.

 Graduate member of the British Psychological Society and member of the BPS Division of Counselling Psychology.
 I'm in the final year of a BPS and HCPC accredited doctorate in counselling psychology, which includes training in relational psychodynamic psychotherapy, systemic therapy, CBT and supervision.